chef/chef-web-docs/chef_master/source/server_orgs.rst

 Knife ACL
 -----------------------------------------------------

-For users requiring a more fine-grained approach to modifying permissions, there is a knife plugin that wraps API calls to the ``_acl`` endpoint and makes these changes easier to manage:  `knife-acl <https://github.com/chef/knife-acl>`_
+The knife plugin `knife-acl <https://github.com/chef/knife-acl>`_ provides a fine-grained approach to modifying permissions, by wrapping API calls to the ``_acl`` endpoint and makes such permission changes easier to manage.

-Please note that once you start making changes with knife-acl, the Manage Web UI should not be used from that point forward due to possible incompatibilities.
+`knife-acl` and the Chef Manage browser interface are incompatible.
+After engaging `knife-acl`, you will need to discontinue using the Chef Manage browser interface from that point forward due to possible incompatibilities.

 Groups
 =====================================================